jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_3.rst

   :ref:`False<test_what_is_false>` is not a float_

-* I change assertIsInstance_ to assertNotIsInstance_
+* I change :ref:`assertIsInstance<another way to test if something is an instance of a class>` to :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>`

   .. code-block:: python
     :lineno-start: 8